-70. The Childcare Grant is not payable to final year students for the period between the end of the course and the end of the academic year in which the course ends (regulation 28(5)).
-An illustrative example of the Childcare Grant payments to final year students over the academic year is shown in the table below.
-In this example the first day of term is taken to be 1 October 2015 and the final term of the course ends on 24 Jun 2016.
-The illustration assumes the student pays for childcare each week in the period given.

-1 September 2015 - 24 Jun 2016 85% of weekly childcare costs for each week childcare is used
+33. The Childcare Grant is not payable to final year students for the period between the end of the course and the end of the academic year in which the course ends (regulation 28(5)).
+For example, the first day of term is 1 October 2016 and the final term of the course ends on 24 Jun 2017.
+85% of weekly childcare costs are paid for each week childcare is used between those dates.